24 Jul Online Pilates Foundations Course: Series 1 Episode 1

 Imagine the dome of the diaphragm rising and lowering as you exhale and inhale.
 Imagine that as you inhale, air is pouring into your body like water into a jug that gets filled from the bottom up.
 This air (orwater if you like the image) puffs out the belly.

+I like to think this type of breathing as the opposite of the Diaphragmatic breathing described above.
 Using abdominal muscles to stop the diaphragm lowering into the abdomen.
 This energising breath allows us to have active abdominals during our Pilates practice.

 The reason that we don’t really want to use the Diaphragmatic Breathing is that it can cause the ribs to pop out and destabilise the spine, allowing the pelvis to rock backwards and forwards.
 In contrast, posterio-lateral breathing encourages the deep stabilising muscles to engage and it’s these which stabilise the whole lumbo pelvic (lower back and spine) region – this is another important principle of movement.